operator-framework/rukpak/README.md

 The `BundleDeployment` API points to a Bundle and indicates that it should be “active”.
 This includes pivoting from older versions of an active bundle.`BundleDeployment` may also include an embedded spec for a desired Bundle.

-Much like Pods stamp out instances of container images, `BundleDeployments` stamp out an instance of Bundles. `BundleDeployment` can be seen as a generalization of the Pod concept.
+Much like Pods stamp out instances of container images, `BundleDeployments` stamp out a deployed version of Bundles. `BundleDeployment` can be seen as a generalization of the Pod concept.

 The specifics of how an `BundleDeployment` makes changes to a cluster based on a referenced `Bundle` is defined by the